 HalloweenCostumes.com: “20 Halloween Costume Ideas for People in Wheelchairs”

 Another list of wheelchair-friendly Halloween costumes; this one includes clever designs such as a Disc Jockey, Pac-Man, and zebra.
-Click here to check out the full list!

 Understood.org: “6 DIY Sensory-Friendly Halloween Costumes”

-For example, sweatshirts/hoodies can be transformed into a variety of animals by attaching additional materials to the outside.
+Since store-bought costumes often have elements that irritate children with sensory processing issues, Understood.org suggests several handmade costume ideas that use the child’s everyday clothes for added comfort.
+For example, plain sweatshirts/hoodies can be transformed into a variety of animals by affixing additional materials to the outside.
 Simple pajamas can be decorated with a skeleton design, or siblings/friends could go as Thing 1 and Thing 2.
 Basic clothing items can also be combined into costumes such as Waldo, a referee, or the Super Mario Brothers.

 Pathways.org: “How to Help Make Halloween Easier for Children with Sensory Issues”

-About the HIE Help Center and ABC Law Centers
+About the HIE Help Center

 The HIE Help Center is run by ABC Law Centers, a medical malpractice firm exclusively handling cases involving HIE and other birth injuries.
+We are passionate about helping families obtain the compensation necessary to cover their extensive medical bills and other necessities for their child.

-If you suspect your child’s HIE may have been caused by medical negligence, please contact us today to learn more about pursuing a case.
+If you suspect your child’s disability may have been caused by medical negligence, contact us today to learn more about pursuing a case.
 We provide free legal consultations, during which we will inform you of your legal options and answer any questions you have.
-Moreover, you would pay nothing throughout the entire legal process unless we obtain a favorable settlement.
+Moreover, you pay nothing throughout the entire legal process unless we obtain a favorable settlement.

 Leave a Reply